-Civilization IQ Test Score
+Civilization Engineering IQ Score

 Define a mapping between the available chemical elements and the technological capabilities with those elements to define a kind of "IQ" score for technological civilizations.